Xtra-Computing/thundergbm/README.md

 ```
 You will see `RMSE = 0.489562` after successful running.

+MacOS is not supported, as Apple has [suspended support](https://www.forbes.com/sites/marcochiappetta/2018/12/11/apple-turns-its-back-on-customers-and-nvidia-with-macos-mojave/#5b8d3c7137e9) for some NVIDIA GPUs.
+We will consider supporting MacOS based on our user community feedbacks.
+Please stay tuned.

 ## How to cite ThunderGBM
 If you use ThunderGBM in your paper, please cite our work ([preprint](https://www.comp.nus.edu.sg/~wenzy/papers/thundergbm.pdf)).